Office of Admissions & Records

 Application for Admission

 All students must complete the Application for Admission, submit the residency signature page, and present a valid photo ID.
 Applicants must submit the documentation in person to Enrollment Services or by mail or email.
 All mailed and emailed copies must be clear and fully legible.
 All requested information on the application must be provided.
-Applications will not be processed all parts of the application are received; application information, signature page, photo ID, and placement scores.
+Applications will not be processed until all parts of the application are received; application information, signature page, photo ID, and placement scores.
 You can check the status of your application by clicking on the Apply for Admission link on the myShelton sign in page.
 You will use the Login ID and PIN that you created at the time you submitted your application.
 Click here to sign in.

 (Beginning fall 2013, all students are required to have placement scores or appropriate transfer credit on file prior to acceptance.)